carlu-m/learning-python/README.md

 - [X] Creating the project from scratch (here uv was chosen to handle a lot of things)
 - [X] Add a linter
 - [X] Add a formatter
-- [ ] Configure ruff to implement PEP 8 conventions
+- [X] Configure ruff to implement PEP 8 conventions
-- [ ] Configure ruff to implement the chosen rules
+- [X] Configure ruff to implement the chosen rules
 - [X] Add a pre-commit linting & formatting hook
+- [ ] Doc test to run your code against your doc and check if the doc is up to date
 - [X] Create unit tests
 - [X] Configure test coverage
 - [ ] Read pytest's doc to know about its features beyond the basic ones